wormi4ok/example-kubernetes-service/README.md

 make
 ```

-To see all available option, use `make help`
+To see all available options, use `make help`

 --------------